aya-asylbek/coin-flip-game-project/coin-flip-game/README.md

 🔗 Play the game here: https://aya-asylbek.github.io/coin-flip-game-project/
 Features

-✅ Simple and interactive UI
-✅ Instant coin flip results
+Instant coin flip results
-✅ Built with HTML, CSS, and JavaScript
+Built with HTML, CSS, and JavaScript

 How to Play
 Click the Flip Coin button.